Unfortunately not available anymore: IMS German Festival speech synthesis

 Gregor Möhler, Antje Schweitzer, Mark Breitenbücher, Martin Barbisch, and others

-The speech synthesis activities at the IMS (Experimental Phonetics) concentrates on various linguistic and application oriented aspects of speech synthesis.
-Our goal is to achieve naturally sounding and linguistically motivated speech synthesis.
+The speech synthesis activities in the early 2000s until around 2010 at the IMS (former chair: Experimental Phonetics) concentrated on various linguistic and application oriented aspects of speech synthesis.
+Our goal was to achieve naturally sounding and linguistically motivated speech synthesis.

-The speech synthesis system developed at the IMS is the IMSGermanFestival system.
+The speech synthesis system developed at the IMS during that time is the IMSGermanFestival system.
 It is based on the original Festival speech synthesis framework developed at CSTR, University of Edinburgh.
-The current voice of our system uses diphones taken from the MBROLA project.
+The system uses diphones taken from the MBROLA project.

 The German Festival version was developed at the Institute of Natural Language Processing, University of Stuttgart by Gregor Möhler, Antje Schweitzer, Mark Breitenbücher, Martin Barbisch, and others.